1. What Is a Weight Loss Balloon?

 2. What Is The Difference Between A Weight Loss Balloon and Bariatric Surgery?

 A gastric balloon is a non-surgical weight loss procedure that requires no incisions or sutures and does not cause scarring.
-Bariatric surgery permanently alters a patient’s digestive system while a stomach balloon is only placed temporarily for six months to help facilitate weight loss.
+The doctors permanently alter a patient’s digestive system through bariatric surgery, while they only place a stomach balloon temporarily for six months to help facilitate weight loss.

-3. Why Would Someone Consider a Weight Loss Balloon?
+3. Why Would Someone Consider a Gastric Balloon?

 For patients who do not wish to undergo a permanent surgical procedure but need some help with weight loss, a gastric balloon would be an excellent but temporary choice.
 Also, more patients qualify for a weight loss balloon procedure because the BMI level requirements (30-40) are not as high as they are for weight loss surgery (35+).